 I can distinctly remember being back at high school and on many occasions when a principal or teacher addressed the school using the PA system there would invariably be feedback, shortly followed by loud groaning from the students.

-This could have been prevented, but unless you understand what causes feedback you are more or less playing darts with a blindfold on when trying to stop it.
+This could have been prevented, but unless you understand what causes feedback you have little chance of preventing it.

 So, what is feedback and why does it occur?

 Feedback is a ‘looped signal’ that occurs when an output source e.g. the amplified sound coming from a speaker is also being used as input e.g. being picked up on a microphone or guitar pickup and re-amplified, increasing the signal.

 The frequency (pitch) of the resulting sound is governed by numerous factors including the resonant frequencies of the speaker and amplifier, the microphone or guitar pickup, the distance and angle between the input and output source and even the acoustics of the room itself, along with a number of additional factors.

 In the case of what was happening back at school, the microphone was picking up the sound coming from the powered speakers due to the angle of the speaker.
 The speaker directed the sound toward a smooth surface (concrete walls on either side of the stage) back toward the microphone amplifying it again, and again and again, and … you get the idea.

 Hence the name ‘feedback’ as the sound coming from the speaker is continually feeding back into the microphone.
 To stop feedback therefore, the looped signal must be interrupted.

 Acoustic guitar feedback can be influenced e.g. made worse by:

 - The size of the guitar body e.g. smaller body guitars have less trouble with feedback